VWO Platform

 So, with this new data, we see a different picture.
 The book seems to give a negative ROI (at least in the short term).

-Classic incentives often include discounts, free trial or “automatically enter to win” type of contests.
-There is, however, a much more powerful element that you can use as incentive, and that is knowledge.
+Classic incentives often include discounts, free trial,s or “automatically enter to win” type of contests.
+There is, however, a much more powerful element that you can use as an incentive, and that is knowledge.

-Sharing knowledge-based incentive (such as a relevant eBook or a free consultation session with a domain expert) shifts the focus of conversion from the price of the product to its value.
+Sharing knowledge-based incentives (such as a relevant eBook or a free consultation session with a domain expert) shifts the focus of conversion from the price of the product to its value.

-If your goal is to get people to buy your product, sharing free knowledge-based incentives in the landing page (such as a relevant eBook or a free consultation session) warms them up to the value you bring on the table.
-If your paid product is pricey, your free incentive can even shift your audience’ attention from the price of your product to its value.
+If your goal is to get people to buy your product, sharing free knowledge-based incentives on the landing page (such as a relevant eBook or a free consultation session) warms them up to the value you bring on the table.
+If your paid product is pricey, your free incentive can even shift your audience’s attention from the price of your product to its value.

-By creating landing page where the users can learn something that will help them for a long time, you will be able to engrave your mark in their short term and long term memory.
+By creating a landing page where the users can learn something that will help them for a long time, you will be able to engrave your mark in their short-term and long-term memory.

 Also, it’s worth taking note that this is where effective landing page copy comes in.
-With the right mix of information, credibility, trigger factors and call to actions in the copy, customers will be able to see the value of the product and bypass resistance whether it’s giving their emails or buying a highly-priced product.
+With the right mix of information, credibility, trigger factors, and calls to action in the copy, customers will be able to see the value of the product and bypass resistance whether it’s giving their emails or buying a highly-priced product.

 Check out the VWO Podcast to learn all about the top 10 psychological principles of CRO.